Measured and projected beam backgrounds in the Belle II experiment at the SuperKEKB collider: Introduction

 \paragraph{Beam-gas background}

 Beam-gas scattering by residual gas atoms in the beam pipe is another major background source at SuperKEKB.
 Beam-gas Coulomb scattering changes the direction of scattered beam particles, while beam-gas bremsstrahlung scattering reduces their energy.
 The beam-gas scattering rate is proportional to the residual gas pressure and to the beam current.
 The beam-gas Coulomb loss rate inside Belle~II is expected to be quite high due to the small diameter of the IP beam pipe and the extremely large vertical betatron function of the QCS.
 The loss rate in the detector has been greatly reduced by installing vertical collimators.
-However, the jaws of those collimators must be narrowed, which can cause beam instabilities at high beam currents~\cite{Nakayama2012}.
+However, the aperture of those collimators must be narrowed by moving their jaws towards the beam core, which can induce beam instabilities at high beam currents~\cite{Nakayama2012}.

 \paragraph{Luminosity background}

 Luminosity background is caused by beam collisions at the IP.
 It is proportional to luminosity and expected to dominate at the target luminosity of SuperKEKB, which is about 30~times higher than the record of KEKB.